Announcing the Deep Editing Series

 Pre-editing

 Everything you need to do BEFORE you dig in to the real editing.
-Computer programs and apps you might want to consider.
-Story Drivers, Story Structures, Main Plot Points, and introduction to “Series” (Motifs).
+Computer programs and apps you might want to consider

 • Class starts 1/9/23